The Early Bird gets the Last Supper

-For which museums, monuments, and sights in Italy do you really need to reserve admission tickets ahead of time?
+The Early Bird gets the Last Supper—yes, there are some museums, monuments, and sights in Italy for which you really need to reserve admission tickets ahead of time

-In the age of the Internet, many sights across Italy offer the opportunity to book your admission tickets in advance for a set entry time...usually for a nice little booking fee of €1 to €5.
+In the age of the Internet, many sights across Italy offer the opportunity to book your admission tickets in advance for a set entry time...usually for a booking fee of €1 to €5.

-But are reserved tickets strictly necessary?
-Well, for many attractions, no. You can usually waltz up to the door and get right in—maybe you'll have to wait all of five minutes in line.
-In that case, I recommend you don't book ahead, as it can cramp your travel style, locking you into too many scheduled events and leaving little room for spontaneity.
-Plus, you can avoid paying that superfluous $2.
+In these cases, I recommend you don't book ahead, as it can cramp your travel style, locking you into too many scheduled events and leaving little room for spontaneity.
+Plus, you can avoid paying that superfluous $2–$7.

 However, for a select few major museums and monuments, reserving an entry ticket ahead of time can save you a wait of one, two, or even three hours in line—well worth the paltry booking fee.